The next most dreadful thing you can face after suffering downtime is your website being too slooooooooow.

 Your server works, but you cannot directly influence it.
 This is because your server’s speed is your web hosting provider’s territory.
 Even though the response time is an essential part of your server’s performance, you cannot make it work faster (or better).

-Once again, there is nothing you can personally do to affect the situation directly, BUT you can check whether your websites’s server response time is good enough.
+Once again, there is nothing you can personally do to affect the situation directly, BUT you can check whether your website’s server response time is good enough.

 The page load speed is as important to your website’s success as uptime is.
 The same things are at stake here: